-The company had transferred an amount of ₹ 0.269 million being the amount of dividend relating to FY 2014-15 remained unclaimed for a period of 7 years and 49,719 equity shares to Investor Education and Protection Fund during the financial year 2022-23.
-As stipulated under the Act, the amount of dividend relating to the financial year 2015-16 remaining unclaimed for a period of 7 years will be transferred to the Investor Education and Protection Fund established by the Central Government within the due date.
-The shares in respect of such unclaimed dividend will also be transferred to the designated Demat Account of the Investor Education and Protection Fund Authority within the stipulated time in accordance with the provisions of Section124(6) of the Companies Act, 2013 read with Rule 6 of the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016.
+The company had transferred an amount of INR 0.311 million, being the amount of dividend relating to FY 2015-16 remained unclaimed for a period of 7 years and 28,135 equity shares, to the Investor Education and Protection Fund during the financial year 2023-24.
+As stipulated under the Act, the amount of dividend relating to the financial year 2016-17 that is remaining unclaimed for a period of 7 years will be transferred to the Investor Education and Protection Fund established by the Central Government within the due date.
+The shares in respect of such unclaimed dividend will also be transferred to the designated Demat Account of the Investor Education and Protection Fund Authority in accordance with the provisions of Section 124(6) of the Companies Act, 2013 read with Rule 6 of the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016, within the stipulated time.
+The details are also made available on the website of the Company www.elgirubber.com